J-Mara/Cyber_Final/README.md

 Daily log:
 -----
 12/16/21:
-Maret Rudin-Aulenbach: I finalized the header,
+Maret Rudin-Aulenbach: I finalized the header and worked on the intentional sql injection vulnerability.

 12/15/21:
 Maret Rudin-Aulenbach: I added a login requirement to see the homepage, a vigenere cipher puzzle, html templates, and started work on the header.